Another group of individuals not covered by the act include bona fide volunteers, independent contractors, prisoners and trainees.

 In several opinion letters, the DOL emphasized that public employees can volunteer for the same agency that employs them if the volunteer position is substantially different from their paid work.
 An employee cannot be both a “paid” employee and a “non-paid” volunteer while performing the same type of work for the same employer.

-Another class of non-covered individuals is independent contractors.
+Another class of non-covered individuals are independent contractors.
 As a general rule, independent contractors bid to perform government work and are evaluated based on results rather than their day-to-day operations.
 Independent contractors control their own workers and must ensure that those workers are compensated in accordance with the FLSA.
 The legal test that establishes a true independent contractor is called the “economic reality test,” which looks at the degree of control exerted, the worker’s opportunity for profit or loss, the worker’s investment in the business, the permanence of the working relationship and the degree of skill required to perform the work.
 Doty v.
 Elias, 733 F.2d 720 (10th Cir.
 1984).
 Failure to meet the economic reality test means the individual is not an independent contractor and must be treated as an employee for FLSA purposes.
 Other courts have developed similar standards (Donovan v.
 Dial Am.
 Marketing Inc., 757 F.2d 1376 (3rd Cir.
 1985) and Brock v.
 Superior Care Inc., 840 F.2d 1054 (2nd Cir.
 1988).

 The U.S. Supreme Court has on a number of occassions indicated that there is no single rule or test for determining whether an individual is an independent contractor or an employee for purposes of the FLSA.
 The Courts have held that it is the total activity or situation which controls.
 Among the factors which the Court considered significant are: